 Improving Keyboard focus on a web page

 Navigating without a mouse can sometimes be frustrating when it’s difficult or impossible to see where you are on the page.
 This lack of focus, is an easy fix for developers, but a huge challenge for users.
 This Focus Bookmarklet developed by Paul J. Adams for accessibility testing, actually is a good tool for anyone who needs to see the keyboard focus (where your cursor is on a web page).
 Just drag the “Focus Bookmarklet” link to your bookmarks bar of your browser, then when you want to activate it, just go to your bookmarks toolbar (Shift+Alt+B) tab to the bookmarklet and press the space bar.
 I’m sorry the installation of the tool is not keyboard accessible.
-If you need help installing it, please give us a call at 971-722-4720 or come by Sylvania or any Disability Services office.
+If you need help installing it, please give us a call at 971-722-4720 or come by Sylvania or any Accessible Ed & Disability Resources office.